Men’s Advice Line – help and support for male victims of domestic abuse

 Always try to avoid retaliating as it may escalate things and you might get seriously hurt.
 Think about how you can leave the situation when you recognise that the abuser may become violent to you.

 If you retaliate and the police are called it may be that they see you as the abuser and you could be arrested and charged, particularly if your partner has any injuries caused by your retaliation.

-Report domestic violence incidents to the Police
+Report domestic abuse incidents to the Police

-Male victims of domestic violence often tell us that they are reluctant to involve the Police; either because they don’t want the abuser getting in trouble or because the Police will not believe them or take action.
+Male victims of domestic abuse often tell us that they are reluctant to involve the Police; either because they don’t want the abuser getting in trouble or because the Police will not believe them or take action.
 The Police should take your allegations seriously do the following: